matthewmjm/100-days-of-code-days-1-through-10/README.md

 **Today's Topics**: Python: Functions, Code Blocks, and While Loops

 **Today's Progress**: Introduced to Functions in Python.
 Again the syntax seems very intuitive and indentation of the code block is imperative to the function properly executing.
 I also read about the spaces vs tab argument with indentation.
-According to proper Python3, four spaces should be used to indent vs hitting the tab bar.
+According to PEP 8 Python3, four spaces should be used for indentation (vs hitting the tab bar).
 But with modern code editors, this really isn't an issue.
 I have been using Python3 in VS Code and the prettier extension formats it properly for me.

 **Thoughts:** Today was a fun learning day by getting the robot through the maze in the Reeborg's World tutorial website.
 It was probably my most challenge day thus far in the 6 days, but still was fun to figure out the algorithm to get the robot through the maze.